Notify me

 Definition of the concept this article is about:

-In the Western Art Tradition, after a gradual long-term increase in focus on increasingly complex sets of options and data, while still consistently including relatively simple datums from a pre-defined set of options, there was an absolute change:
+In the Western Art Tradition, after a gradual long-term increase in focus on increasingly complex sets of options and data, while still consistently having a main focus on relatively simple datums from a pre-defined set of options, there was an absolute change:

 This absolute change is a change from the use of relatively simple datums from a pre-defined set of options, to artworks which only use things which can only be realistically represented by data-sets of many times the magnitude of those simple datums.